 There are many ways to get involved!!!

-Students are invited to attend receptions and social events in order to familiarize themselves with the aim and function of OPUS.
+Students are invited to attend our info sessions/workshops in order to familiarize themselves with the aim and function of OPUS.
 During the Fall & Winter semesters, we host engaging events for the campus community in October & February.
-At these gatherings, you will get the opportunity to meet other students and discuss concerns, ask questions and offer suggestions regarding course offerings, awards, graduation, teacher evaluation, exams, career or academic counseling, and student life topics in general.
+During these events, you will get the opportunity to meet other students and discuss concerns, ask questions and offer suggestions regarding course offerings, awards, graduation, teacher evaluation, exams, career or academic counselling, and student life topics in general.
 Food & Refreshments are provided.
-All students are welcome to attend and participate in these gatherings.
-Only Part-time Undergraduate Students have an opportunity to win a money prize and other students are eligible to receive door prize gifts.
+All students are welcome to attend and participate.
+Only Part-time Undergraduate Students have an opportunity to win a money prize and other students are eligible for a chance to win other prizes.

 2021-2022 Receptions at a glance: